hirokuni/workspace_calc/README.md

 InutData.java : It is a support class for the MainActivity.
 It is caracterized to store and return user input data. <br>
 ** Adapter <br>
 Adapter.java : It is a mediator between UI and calculation logic (calc.java).
 It passes the input data <br>
-from a user into the logic, and forward the result to UI.
+from a user into the logic, and forward the result to UI. <br>
 ** Logic <br>
 calc.java : operating plus, multiplication, subtraction, division. <br>